-Spring (3) Cristol.
+Fall (3) Cristol.
 Prerequisite: BIOL 204.
+(Alternate years, offered 2007-2008)

 The study of vertebrate and invertebrate behaviors as adapted traits under the influence of both genes and the environment.
 Animal behavior, including that of humans and endangered species, will be placed in an ecological and evolutionary context.
 Three class hours.